Explore the Agenda

 Workshop A

-1:00 pm Supercharging T-Cell Engager Efficacy with Co-Stimulation: Formats, Targets & Strategies to Achieve Durable Responses with Improved Potency & Avidity
+9:00 am Supercharging T-Cell Engager Efficacy with Co-Stimulation: Formats, Targets & Strategies to Achieve Durable Responses with Improved Potency & Optimized Safety

 As T cell engagers push into solid tumours and earlier-line settings, co-stimulation has emerged as one of the most promising levers for boosting efficacy and durability.
 This high-impact strategy workshop brings together pioneering T-cell engager experts to tackle which co-stimulatory receptor to target, how to time activation signals, and whether to build into a single trispecific or deliver sequentially.
 You’ll gain practical, actionable insights on overcoming tumour microenvironment barriers, managing exhaustion, and minimising safety risks.
 If you’re serious about engineering next-generation TCEs that deliver longlasting responses, this is the must-attend session to get ahead of the curve.